 So you can understand that the ordinary member of the body of Christ who has got the body ministry of prophecy will need the need the gift of prophecy to carry out that ministry; likewise the prophet will need the same gift of prophecy.
 Both ministries relate to the the prophetic.
 But the latter involves more than just prophesying.
 This means that a person with the body ministry of prophecy or the gift of prophecy carries out a prophetic ministry but they are not a prophet.
 The prophet on the other hand can not only prophesy but also carry out many other functions.
 For example the ministry of exhortation is also a prophetic function.
 Although it is not prophetic in itself, the prophetic ministry is usually designed to motivate and encourage believers to go on with God and to find their place in the Body.

-So what are the other functions that set the prophet apart?
+What are the other functions that set the prophet apart?
 What is the purpose of the prophetic ministry?

-The first goal of the prophetic ministry is bring the body of Christ to place of maturity.
+- Firstly, the goal of the prophetic ministry is bring the body of Christ to place of maturity.
 And the only way to know that the body of Christ is a place of maturity is when believers are walking in faith, love and hope.

-The second goal of the prophet is to bring believers to a full knowledge of the Lord.
+- Secondly, the goal of the prophet is to bring believers to a full knowledge of the Lord.

-The third goal of the prophet is to help prepare believers for the ministry God has called them to do.
+- Thirdly, the goal of the prophet is to help prepare believers for the ministry God has called them to do.

 As said, for the prophet to fulfil the purpose of the prophetic ministry, they need some specific spiritual gifts.
 They are referred to as prophetic gifts.
 There are three groups of spiritual gifts mentioned in 1 Corinthians 12: the vocal gifts (prophecy, diverse tongues, interpretation of tongues), the revelation gifts (word of knowledge, word of wisdom, discerning of spirits) and the power gifts (faith, miracles, healings).